khalidkhan1212/my-portfolio-/README.md

   - "_Require status checks to pass before merging_"
   - "_Require branches to be up to date before merging_"
   - "_Do not allow bypassing the above settings_"

+## My project

+- in this project im gonna present my self